From Medicare premiums to cable TV bills, many fees rise over time. And credit card late fees are no exception.

 You should be able to do that by logging in to your account online.
 But if you can’t figure it out, contact your credit card company’s customer service department.

 When I log in to my credit card account, for example, I can choose one of three amounts to be paid automatically every month on my bill’s due date: the minimum payment, the statement balance or a dollar amount of my choice.
 Choosing even the minimum payment would be sufficient to avoid late fees.

 Paying anything less than the full balance, however, generally results in interest charges.
-If you aren’t paying your credit card bills in full each month, you should consider transferring the balances to a no-interest credit card.
+If you aren’t paying your credit card bills in full each month, you might want to consider transferring the balances to a no-interest credit card.

 You can find and compare such cards using a free online resource like Money Talks News’ credit card search tool.
 Or, simply check out “3 Great 0% Interest Credit Cards for Ringing in 2020.”

 If you ever incur a late payment fee or other credit card fee, ask your credit card company if it will waive the fee.
 A 2019 CompareCards survey found that among cardholders who had asked for a waiver of a late payment fee, 87% received it.